 RCTs demonstrate deprexis®’ effectiveness, safety and suitability.

-Nine independent studies conducted with deprexis® have demonstrated its effectiveness as a standalone treatment and have confirmed the increase in benefits when deprexis® is added to existing care plans.
+Nine independent studies conducted with deprexis® have demonstrated its effectiveness and have confirmed the increase in benefits when deprexis® is added to existing care plans.

 Depression is especially prevalent in patients with severe medical conditions and disorders. deprexis® has been shown to effectively treat depression as a comorbidity of epilepsy, multiple sclerosis and gambling disorder.